ivelum/landing/content/blog/zero-downtime-deployment/index.md

 Once monitoring is in place, what exactly can go wrong during a deployment?
 A problem could occur in any main component: the backend, the frontend, or the database.
-Let’s take a closer look.
+Let's take a closer look.

 ## Handling DB migrations without downtime